MicrosoftDocs/azure-devops-docs/docs/user-guide/plan-your-azure-devops-org-structure.md

 ---
-title: Plan the structure of your Azure DevOps organization
+title: Plan the structure of your organization in Azure DevOps
 titleSuffix: Azure DevOps
 description: Begin planning your organization in Azure DevOps ms.technology: devops-new-user